jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Git repo success message dialog][14]

-Let's go see the status of the deployed app.
+What if you want to see the app's code, though, or how it's being deployed?
+You'll need IBM DevOps Services for that.
 Go to the Bluemix Dashboard and click **CODE**.

 ![CODE button][15]

 ---
 ##DevOps Services

 Your new project opens in the DevOps Services Web IDE.
-There is lots of useful information on this page, which you can try later, but since we're just here to check the status of the application, you should go ahead and click the **BUILD &amp; DEPLOY** button.
+When you clicked "Add Git Integration" in Bluemix, you chose to populate a new Git repository with the code that's now in front of you.
+There is lots of useful information on this page, which you can peruse later, but, for now, let's see how the code you have here is pushed out to Bluemix.
+Click the **BUILD &amp; DEPLOY** button.

 ![Web IDE][16]